sapson/csgo-server-launcher/README.md

 $ chmod +x csgo-server-launcher.sh
 ```

-Before running the script, you must change some vars in the config file ``/etc/csgo-server-launcher/csgo-server-launcher.conf``.
+Before running the script, you must change some vars in the config file ``csgo-server-launcher.conf``.

 * **SCREEN_NAME** - The screen name, you can put what you want but it must be unique and must contain only alphanumeric character.
 * **USER** - Name of the user who started the server.